getify/CAF/README.md

 **CAF** (/ˈkahf/) is a wrapper for `function*` generators that treats them like `async function`s, but with support for external cancellation via tokens.
 In this way, you can express flows of synchronous-looking asynchronous logic that are still cancelable (**C**ancelable **A**sync **F**lows).

+Also included is `CAG(..)`, for alternately wrapping `function*` generators to emulate ES2018 async-generators (`async function *`).

 ## Environment Support

-This utility uses ES6 (aka ES2015) features.
-If you need to support environments prior to ES6, transpile it first (with Babel, etc).
+This library uses ES2018 features.
+If you need to support environments prior to ES2018, transpile it first (with Babel, etc).

 ## At A Glance